LLMs Prompted for Graphs: Hallucinations and Generative Capabilities: Introduction

 \section{Introduction}

 Large Language Models (LLMs) recently attracted a lot of attention, thanks to sustained research efforts and a large spectrum of envisioned applications.
-This triggers a growing demand for tools to test and analyze these expensive to set up and complex objects.
-In particular, methods to efficiently identify, differentiate, watermark LLMs, and methods to compare their accuracy and notably the potential presence of hallucinations \cite{nadeau2024benchmarkingllama2mistralgemma,tonmoy2024comprehensivesurveyhallucinationmitigation,sansford2024grapheval} are devised.
+This triggers a growing demand for tools to test and analyze these complex and expensive-to-set-up objects.
+In particular, methods to efficiently identify, differentiate, watermark LLMs, and methods to compare their accuracy and notably the potential presence of hallucinations are devised \cite{nadeau2024benchmarkingllama2mistralgemma,tonmoy2024comprehensivesurveyhallucinationmitigation,sansford2024grapheval}.
 The common denominator of these methods is the will to efficiently extract information from the LLM under scrutiny.

-To achieve this information extraction, one can distinguish two broad categories of approaches: \emph{white box} approaches that rely on exploiting a privileged access to the model internals (e.g. probits, activation patterns, source code, model hyperparameters and weights), and \emph{black box} approaches that merely allow an auditor to interact with that model.
-White box approaches provide precise answers, but are not always available, for instance to an external auditor assessing a closed source LLM.
-In such cases, black box approaches are necessary, and constitute the focus of this paper.
+To achieve this information extraction, one can distinguish two broad categories of approaches: \emph{white box} approaches that rely on exploiting a privileged access to the model internals (e.g. probits, activation patterns, source code, model hyperparameters and weights), and \emph{black box} approaches that merely allow an auditor to interact with a given model.
+White box approaches provide precise answers, but are not always feasible, for instance, to an external auditor assessing a closed source LLM.
+In such cases, black box approaches are necessary and constitute the focus of this article.

-To conduct a black box audit of a LLM, a common approach is to rely on multiple choice questions (MCQ) to test the accuracy of its answers.
-Using MCQ circumvents the difficulty and subjectivity of evaluating (potentially large numbers of) free text answers.
-To that end, several MCQ datasets are readily available, and cover a wide range of knowledge and reasoning domains.
-For instance, MedMCQA \cite{medmcqa} contains 182k questions of 4 choices assessing the target model general medical knowledge.
-Using this dataset yields 2 bits of information about the target model per sent request.
-This might reveal inefficient if the auditor has to pay for each request or if the auditor has to limit the rate at which requests are sent.
+To conduct a black box audit of a LLM, a common approach is to rely on multiple choice questions (MCQ) and test the accuracy of its answers.
+Using MCQ circumvents the difficulty and subjectivity of evaluating (a potentially large number of) answers to open questions.
+To this end, several MCQ datasets are readily available, and cover a wide range of knowledge and reasoning domains.
+For instance, MedMCQA \cite{medmcqa} contains 182k four-choice questions assessing the target model general medical knowledge.
+Using this dataset yields 2 bits of information on the target model per requested prompt.
+This might reveal inefficient if the auditor has to pay for each prompt or if she has to limit the rate at which prompts are sent.